load7ng/network_monitor_linux/README.md

 3. The application will start automatically on system boot (can be disabled)

 ### Features
-- System tray icon shows current upload/download speeds
+- System tray icon shows current upload/download speeds (see note below for label visibility)
 - Click the icon to view the menu with:
   - Current transfer rates
   - Session start time